noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 \figalt{Explained variance}{/assets/pages/datascience/plot_pca_explained_variance.json}

-We observe that we only explain around 10% of the variance with two dimensions and we need roughly 115 dimension to explain 80% of the variance.
+We observe that we only explain around 10% of the variance with two dimensions and we need roughly 115 dimensions to explain 80% of the variance.
 With other words: our projection loses a lot of information, but we still give it a try and visualize the transformed data.
 Keep in mind that we are projecting 784 dimensions into a two-dimensional space.

 ```julia
 X_test_pca = MLJ.transform(mach_pca, X_test_scaled)